 These factors would put Reiner at odds with his mission, and could lead to more growth from him.

 Personally, though, I am much more interested in Historia meeting Porco.

-Porco ate Ymir, who was Historia’s girlfriend, and now has all of her memories, which means he knows a lot about Historia.
+Porco ate Ymir, who was very close to Historia, and now has all of her memories, which means he knows a lot about Historia.